Chevron B15b car-by-car histories

-The first two mystery B15bs to appear were the cars of Peter Darr in Oregon and Skipp Walther in Ohio, both first appearing in June or July 1970, and these could be Hall's car.
+The first two mystery B15bs to appear were the cars of Peter Darr in Oregon and Skipp Walther in Ohio, both first appearing in June or July 1970, and one of these could be Hall's car.
 Walther only appeared once, and was entered by Fred Opert.
-Hall's was yellow and Demovsky's red/blue, whereas Darr's was initially green, and Walther's blue/silver, so not a lot can be gleaned from that.
+Hall's was yellow, whereas Darr's was initially green, and Walther's blue/silver, so not a lot can be gleaned from that.
 Note that Jim Trueman had a blue-and-silver "B14" just after Walther had his blue-and-silver "B15b", and as both were from western Ohio, this might indicate they had the same car, but Walther advertised his car in November saying it had only raced once, ruling out that possibility.
 Given Walther's funding, it is a surprise that his car was not brand new.

 Peter Darr (Government Camp, OR) raced a green or blue/green Chevron in Formula B from June 1970 to June 1971.
 The only clue to its identity is from Darr's advertisement for the car in November 1970, where he called it a "B15-17 Chevron F2 chassis", adding that it was a "works convt.
 F2".
 It was fitted with a Hewland FT200 gearbox and 10" and 14" wheels.
 The only F2 car that this could possibly be is the first B10, thought to have been used as a Formula A car in 1969 in Illinois.
 Darr continued to race a Chevron in 1971, but was involved in a collision in an SCCA Regional at Portland in August 1971.
 Subsequent history unknown.

 Driven by: Peter Darr.
 First race: Sears Point, 11 Jul 1970.
 Total of 9 recorded races.